Effective Methods of Treating Problem Drinking

 Step 3: Lab Tests

-There are no actual tests that can define whether you are an alcoholic, there are certain patterns found in lab tests that can suggest addiction.
+There are no actual tests that can define whether you are an alcoholic, and it doesn’t matter if your face gets red when you drink, this is not related to a diagnosis in any way.
+But there are certain patterns found in lab tests that can suggest addiction.
 If you have any health problems, they may be related to your alcohol use as well.
 These might be damage to your organs, typically beginning with liver function, which can usually be seen through testing.

 Step 4: Psych Evaluation